A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Introduction

 The paper is organized as follows.
 In Section \ref{sec:math}, we present a mathematical description of GP modeling and how it can be updated to incorporate derivative information.
 We highlight the increased accuracy capabilities of our derivative-enhanced GP when used to model functions that are sufficiently smooth.
 In Section \ref{sec:DT_algorithms}, we summarize a previously published sparse Cholesky algorithm with provable properties for solving a GP system \cite{chen_sparse_2024} and present our modifications of this algorithm to account for derivative-enhanced GP.
 Given our interest in using derivative-enhanced GPs in a DT context, we present in Section \ref{sec:dynamic_GP_for_DT} an extension of the sparse Cholesky algorithm applicable in the dynamic (streaming) context.
 We present several variants of the algorithm and demonstrate which works best for DT problems.
 In Section \ref{sec:App_DT}, we combine our contributions and show how derivative-enhanced GPs solved using our dynamic sparse Cholesky algorithm can be used to solve a real-world DT application.
-We summarize our work and document conclusions in Section \ref{sec:summary}.
+We summarize our work and provide application-oriented observations concerning our DT engineered system solution in Section \ref{sec:summary}.